OCA/vertical-association/membership_extension/README.rst

 You will see a general membership status at partner level that specifies if it's a member of any category or not, and also a detail status per membership category.

+To make member start date independent from the associated member one, check the option *Adhered member* in the membership tab of the partner who is associating.
+A start date will now be available to edit.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot